Yes, it is legal for an employer to require vaccinated and unvaccinated workers to be separated

 WHAT WE FOUND

-Charles Johnson, a labor and employment lawyer with Robinson, Bradshaw & Charlotte said, in general, it’s legal for an employer to require vaccinated and unvaccinated employees to sit in separate workspaces.
+Charles Johnson, a labor and employment lawyer with Robinson Bradshaw said, in general, it’s legal for an employer to require vaccinated and unvaccinated employees to sit in separate workspaces.

 “Because they [an unvaccinated individual] cause a greater risk to the workplace, and the public, they can be restricted in their movements and be required, for example, to wear masks or engage in other prescriptive behaviors that would help to prevent the transmission of COVID-19,” Johnson said.